chad-ermacora/kootnet-sensors/README.md

 Installing on a Raspberry Pi (Any Model)
 -------------------------

-The short version of installing on a Pi is to install Raspbian and run the following 2 commands in a terminal, one after another.
+The short version of installing on a Pi is to install Raspbian and run the following command in a terminal.
 After the install is done, open the following URL on the Pi itself to configure the sensor. https://localhost:10065/